gearglow/ReptiliaWithATwist/The List.md

 Anna cocked an eyebrow.

 Elysia shrugged.
-"You're like three years older than me and I'm very much taken by these two," she responded, wrapping an arm around Luna and Hermione.
+"You're like three years older than me and I'm very much taken by these two," she responded, wrapping her arms around Luna and Hermione.

 "It is easy to forget you are so young," Anna said.
 "You carry yourself well."